The Mount Batur sunrise trek in Bali, Indonesia is a rewarding and magical way to start the day. Plus, sunrises in Bali don’t get better than this!

 Mount Batur Sunrise Hike: The Descent

-After several photos, we started the descent.
-We followed a different path to the way up.
+After several photos, we started the descent, following a completely different path to the way up.

 The first half was on steep, slippery rubble.
-After a bracing my legs for part of the route, I discovered it was much easier to run down!
+After bracing my legs for part of the route, I discovered it was much easier to run down.
 The path continued back through the forest and soon enough, we were back at our starting point.

 As a treat, we rewarded ourselves with a soak at Toya Devasya hot springs.
 Located right on the lake, it was a spectacular spot to reflect on our adventurous morning.

-Despite the struggles on the way up, it was one of the highlights of my month in Indonesia, even more so as I got to share it with two of my favourite people in the world.
+Despite the struggles on the way up, this Bali trekking tour was one of the highlights of my month in Indonesia, even more so as I got to share it with two of my favourite people in the world.
 So what are you waiting for?
 Sign yourself up and go for it!

 Tips For Climbing Mount Batur At Sunrise